awais-mustafa/awwais.github.io/content/blog/check.md

 ---

+#Intorduction
 Are you looking for a way to share files between multiple machines in a network?
 NFS (Network File System) may be just what you need!
 In this guide, we'll walk you through the process of setting up and configuring an NFS server on Linux.

-Step 1: Install the Required Packages
+#Step 1: Install the Required Packages
 The first step is to install the required packages on your server.
 You can do this by running the following command:

     sudo apt-get install nfs-kernel-server

-Step 2: Create the Export Directory
+# Step 2: Create the Export Directory
 Next, create a directory that you want to share with the client machines.
 In this example, we'll use /var/nfs/share as the export directory.
 Run the following command to create it: